cs50nestm/cs50labs/variables/README.md

 So we've seen how we can code values into a variable by typing them into our program, but what if we want a use a different value for a variable each time we run it?

-In this case we can use CS50's User Input functions, to prompt for a value in the terminal.
+In this case we can use CS50's user input functions, to prompt for a value in the terminal.

 ![Prompting](http://labs.cs50nestm.net/variables2.gif)

-There are several CS50 User Input functions, depending on the type of data (data type) that we want our variable to hold.
+There are several CS50 user input functions, depending on the type of data (data type) that we want our variable to hold.
 Since `age` is an int, we could user `get_int()` to prompt for a value like this:

 ```c
 age = get_int("Enter Your Age: ");